cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Such attacks become relevant in a setting where several parties, say, A, B and C, share the same password PRS.
 An adversary might relay messages from a honest user A, who aims at interacting with user B, to a party C instead.
 If no party identifier strings are used, and B and C use the same PRS value, A might be establishing a common ISK key with C while assuming to interact with party B.
 Including and checking party identifiers can fend off such relay attacks.

-## Hashing and key derivation {#key-derivation}

-In order to prevent analysis of length extension attacks on hash functions, all hash input strings in CPace are designed to be prefix-free strings which have the length of individual substrings prepended, enforced by the prefix\_free\_cat() function.
+## Message encoding and string concatenation for hash inputs

+The CPace protocol messages MSGa and MSGb consist of several subcomponents.
+In order to allow for parsing of messages and for considering imperfections of Merkle-Damgard hash function constructions (such as the SHA-2 family), this specification uses a prefix-free encoding.
+Test vectors of this document prepend the length of any individual substring to the substring itself (prefix\_free\_cat() end prepend\_len() functions).
+Alternatively other prefix-free encoding formats that prepend the length of any variable-length subcomponent are equally suitable.
+This includes type-length-value encodings as specified in the
+DER encoding format (X.690) or the protocol message encoding used in the TLS standard family.

-This choice was made in order to make CPace suitable also for hash function instantiations using Merkle-Damgard constructions such as SHA-256 or SHA-512 along the lines of {{CDMP05}}.
+A prefix-free encoding of string inputs to hash functions was made in order to make CPace suitable also for hash function instantiations using
+Merkle-Damgard constructions such as SHA-256 or SHA-512 along the lines of {{CDMP05}} for which length-extension imperfections apply.
 In case that an application whishes to use another form of encoding, the guidance given in {{CDMP05}} SHOULD BE considered.

+## Key derivation {#key-derivation}

 Although already K is a shared value, it MUST NOT itself be used as an application key.
 Instead, ISK MUST BE used.
 Leakage of K to an adversary can lead to offline dictionary attacks.